wgmods/Mods-API-Documentation/docs/PythonAPI/ui.md

 This is a special data component for using in IU in mods instead of using **data** or **dataComponent**.

+Еhe fundamental difference of this component is the update of its data - when the - [updateUiElementData(uiID, data)](#updateUiElementDatauiID-data) method is called, the data is not replaced with new ones, but merged, creating a multi-level dictionary.
+Thus, this component can be safely added to the same element at the same time in different mods, without fear that data from different mods of mods will overlap.

 #### Note
 *Will be able from client version 13.5 !*